menu

 In terms of college education, Green Spring ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Green Spring in 2022 was $24,551, which is lower middle income relative to West Virginia and the nation.
-This equates to an annual income of $98,204 for a family of four.
+The per capita income in Green Spring in 2022 was $27,632, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $110,528 for a family of four.
+However, Green Spring contains both very wealthy and poor people as well.

 The people who call Green Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green Spring residents report their race to be White.
 Important ancestries of people in Green Spring include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.